 You will be asked to attend minimum 2 visits.
 If you are willing you might be asked to attend additional 2 visits (optional).
 You might not have a standard-of-care surgery.
 Your cancer clinical care team will advise the most appropriate treatment pathway for you.
-We anticipate the appointment will take approximate two hours: 45 minutes consenting and preparation for the scan including having a glucose drink, 60 minutes scan, 15 minutes post-scan checks.
+We anticipate the appointment will take approximate two hours: 45 minutes consenting and preparation for the scan, 60 minutes scan, 15 minutes post-scan checks.